Jiale-Qiu/Cybersecurity-Portfolio/03 🔷 Defensive Security/01 - Digital Forensics Investigations/001 -⭐- THM Vantara Leak - [🔎DFIR].md/README.md

 # The Vantara Leak — DFIR Investigation

-A self-directed digital forensics investigation into a simulated compromise of Vantara Financial Group, based on TryHackMe's "The Vantara Leak" room.
+A self-directed digital forensics investigation into a simulated compromise of a fictional company -- Vantara Financial Group, based on TryHackMe's "The Vantara Leak" room.

 ## Approach